 What does Jean Hailes do?

-On receipt of your referral for a Telehealth consultation our Telehealth Coordinator will confirm eligibility and then send to you and the patient a booking confirmation letter.
+On receipt of your referral for a Telehealth consultation our reception staff will confirm eligibility and then send to you and the patient a booking confirmation letter.
 This letter outlines all of the details required for the appointment and the process of 'connecting' via video conference.
 We will also contact the patient and confirm arrangements for pre-billing.

-Prior to the appointment, it is recommended that we trial the communication method and our Telehealth Coordinator will contact you to discuss this.
-This test can be conducted with a member of your Practice Staff if you are unavailable, but is important to ensure there are no problems with connectivity on the day of the appointment.
+Prior to the appointment, it is recommended that we trial the communication method and our reception staff will contact you to discuss this.
+This test can be conducted with a member of your practice staff if you are unavailable, but is important to ensure there are no problems with connectivity on the day of the appointment.

 For any further details regarding a Telehealth Consultation with the Jean Hailes Medical Centre please contact the clinic on (03) 9562 7555.

 For additional resources to help Health Professionals get started with Telehealth, visit: http://www.racgp.org.au/telehealth/gettingstarted